PBR/linked-data-demo/README.md

 Note that placeholder terms have been used where necessary (prefix `WUR_ont`).

-For ease of use, you can fill in the [excel template](http://todo) provided in this project with some of your data, and then run the [accompanying script](http://todo) to convert it into a turtle file.
+For ease of use, you can fill in the [excel template](format_data/data_template.xlsx) provided in this project with some of your data, and then run the [accompanying script](format_data/template_to_triples.py) to convert it into a turtle file.

+The conversion script has been tested on Python 2.7 and 3.5, and uses the [rdflib](https://pypi.python.org/pypi/rdflib) and [xlrd](https://pypi.python.org/pypi/xlrd) modules.
+They can be installed through pip:
+`pip install xlrd`
+`pip install rdflib`

+Fill in the template, and run the script on the excel file:
+`python data_template.xlsx`

+This will produce a `data.ttl` file with your data formatted according to the demonstrator's semantic model.